Transferee Using Military PCS Orders

 A military member claiming residency in a state in which he or she is present with the intention of making a home must demonstrate that residency to the federal firearms licensee (FFL) by presenting a valid identification document, or a combination of valid, government issued documents, to satisfy the identification document requirement.

-• PCS orders (not travel orders or temporary orders), copy all pages.
+• Valid PCS orders (not travel orders or temporary orders).

-You MUST record the PCS Base information in Q26.c of Section C of the 4473.
+The PCS Base information listed on the PCS order MUST be recorded in Q26.c of Section C of the 4473.

-• Example 1: PCS stationed to state A, lives on base in state A
+Scenario 1: Buyer stationed in state A, lives on base in state A

 If the transferee is a member of the Armed Forces on active duty and is acquiring a firearm in the same state as his/her permanent duty station, and he/she resides on base, the transferee will record his/her permanent duty station residence address in item 10.